tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 *A second hand follows it.
 They flail around until grasping the counter and sink.
 The head squeezes out, looking like Gerard’s face if it were stretched out.
 Soon, the rest of the body emerges, being so tall its head touches the ceiling.
+Gerard's voice is understandably shaky.*

+&#x200B;

+&#x200B;

+**Gerard:** "What the fuck?"

+&#x200B;

-Gerard, staring up at it, scoots back on the floor.*
+*Staring up at it, he scoots back on the floor.*

 &#x200B;